Covariate Adjustment for the Win Odds: Application to Cardiovascular Outcomes Trials: Introduction

-A common critique of the win ratio is its disregard for tied outcomes.
-As a consequence, it does not (necessarily) approach 1 as the proportion of ties increases.
-This observation motivates the win odds, which adds half the probability of a tie both to the win and to the loss probability in the definition of the win ratio, and a direct estimator is given by $\frac{\text{\# wins + 0.5 \# ties}}{\text{\# losses + 0.5 \# ties}}$.\citep{DongTheWinRatio, BrunnerWinOdds, SongTheWinOdds} If there are no ties, the win ratio and the win odds coincide; however, if there are ties, the win odds is closer to 1 than the win ratio.
-There has been a debate about whether the win odds should be preferred to the win ratio or not and concerns regarding the interpretability and dependence on follow-up time and censoring distribution apply to both methods.\cite{OakesOnTheWinRatio, DongTheWinRatioImpactOfCensoring} In this manuscript, we will focus on the win odds as it takes ties into account.
-The win odds is a one-to-one transformation of the so-called \textit{marginal probabilistic index} (MPI) $\nu$ studied by Vermeulen et al.,\cite{VermeulenIncreasingThePower} $\nu = \Prob(Y \prec Y^*) + \frac{1}{2} \Prob(Y \asymp Y^*)$, where $Y$ is a randomly drawn individual from the control group, $Y^*$ is a randomly drawn individual from the treatment group, $Y \prec Y^*$ means that $Y^*$ ``wins'' against $Y$, and $Y \asymp Y^*$ means that $Y$ and $Y^*$ are tied.
-The quantity $\nu$ is closely related to the underlying effect measure targeted by the Mann-Whitney U test and it is sometimes also referred to as the \textit{win proportion}, \textit{win probability}, \textit{relative effect}, or \textit{Mann-Whitney parameter}.\citep{BrunnerWinOdds,GasparyanAdjustedWinRatio} The transformation $\frac{\nu}{1-\nu}$ of the MPI $\nu$ then coincides with the win odds.
+{A common critique of the win ratio is that tied outcomes are not incorporated directly into its definition.
+When ties occur, the win ratio therefore depends only on the relative frequencies of wins and losses and is unaffected by the proportion of ties.
+To address this feature, the win odds has been proposed, which adds half the probability of a tie to both the win and the loss probability, yielding the estimator $\frac{\text{\# wins + 0.5 \# ties}}{\text{\# losses + 0.5 \# ties}}$.\citep{DongTheWinRatio, BrunnerWinOdds, SongTheWinOdds} When no ties are present, the win ratio and win odds coincide.
+In the presence of ties (and if the number of wins is not equal to the number of losses), the win odds pushes the ratio between wins and losses toward 1.
+Some authors have argued that the win ratio may exaggerate treatment effects when ties are frequent, see Ajufo et al.,\citep{AjufoFallaciesOfUsingTheWR} Butler et al.,\citep{ButlerWRSeductive} and examples therein.
+Others argue that the win odds is itself difficult to interpret and recommend to rather report the win ratio together with the win difference/net benefit (difference between win and loss probability).\cite{PocockWinRatioInCardiologyTrials, GregsonHierarchical} In addition to this debate, concerns regarding the interpretability and dependence on follow-up time and censoring distribution apply to both methods.\cite{OakesOnTheWinRatio, DongTheWinRatioImpactOfCensoring} This manuscript neither wants to address the debate nor these additional concerns.
+We focus on the win odds, because it naturally connects to the so-called \textit{marginal probabilistic index} (MPI) $\nu$ studied by Vermeulen et al.,\cite{VermeulenIncreasingThePower} $\nu = \Prob(Y \prec Y^*) + \frac{1}{2} \Prob(Y \asymp Y^*)$, where $Y$ is the outcome of a randomly drawn individual from the control group, $Y^*$ is the outcome of a randomly drawn individual from the treatment group, $Y \prec Y^*$ means that the (randomly drawn) individual from the treatment group ``wins'' against the (randomly drawn) individual from the control group (i.e., outcome $Y^*$ is more favorable than outcome $Y$), and $Y \asymp Y^*$ means that the two individuals are tied.} The quantity $\nu$ is closely related to the underlying effect measure targeted by the Mann-Whitney U test, and it is sometimes also referred to as the \textit{win proportion}, \textit{win probability}, \textit{relative effect}, or \textit{Mann-Whitney parameter}.\citep{BrunnerWinOdds,GasparyanAdjustedWinRatio} The transformation $\frac{\nu}{1-\nu}$ of the MPI $\nu$ then coincides with the win odds.